Section 194O-TDS on Payments Made to e-Commerce Participants

 6. Conclusion

-Section 194O helps reduce tax evasion and increases government revenue by ensuring that e-Commerce participants are brought under the tax base through TDS deduction by platform operators.
+Section 1940 assists in reducing the evasion of taxes to a minimal level and improves government revenues by ensuring that e-commerce participants are brought under the tax base through the deduction of TDS by the operator of the platform.